-You can still come!
-SIP is a voluntary program.
-If you are late, you can still get something out of the session during the time that you are there.
+Even if you're late (or need to leave early), you can still get something out of the session during the time that you are there.

 Of course.
-SIP is not a club that you have to join.
-SIP is here for you, whenever you need it.
+SI is not a club that you have to join.
+SI is here for you, whenever you need it.

 Second, talk to your instructor to let them know you are interested.
-The SIP faculty recommend their choices to the SIP Coordinator.
+The SI faculty recommend their choices to the Academic Achievement Center.

 Frequently Asked Questions By Faculty

-Through this program an SIP leader is assigned to a course.
-This is a student who has demonstrated proficiency in a targeted course and undergoes SIP training.
-The SIP leader attends the course to keep up with the course content being presented and to model effective student practices and attitudes.
-The SIP leader schedules and conducts four discussion/review sessions a week at times convenient to members of the class.
+Through this program, an SI leader is assigned to a course.
+This student has demonstrated proficiency in a targeted course and undergoes SI training.
+The SI leader attends the course to keep up with the course content being presented and to model effective student practices and attitudes.
+The SI leader schedules and conducts three to four discussion/review sessions a week at times convenient to members of the class.

-SIP is not intended to create additional work for faculty.
-You can support SIP by granting time for occasional in-class announcements, meeting weekly with your SIP leader, and being supportive of the program by encouraging students to take advantage of SIP.
+SI is not intended to create additional work for faculty.
+You can support SI by granting time for occasional in-class announcements, meeting weekly with your SI leader, and being supportive of the program by encouraging students to take advantage of SI.
 Faculty should avoid the suggestion that only those who do poorly will benefit.